-- council dwellings equivalent to the major repairs allowance. - other buildings straight line allocation over the life of the property as estimated by the valuer. - vehicles, plant and equipment straight line allocation over a period of between 3 and 20 years, or over the asset's estimated remaining life. - highways infrastructure straight line allocation over 25 years. - bridges straight line over 60 years. - freehold land and community assets not depreciated.
+- council dwellings equivalent to the major repairs allowance. - other buildings straight line allocation over the life of the property as estimated by the valuer, these can range from 10 to 70 years. - vehicles, plant and equipment straight line allocation over a period of between 3 and 20 years, or over the asset's estimated remaining life. - highways infrastructure straight line allocation over 25 years. - Public open space infrastructure straight line allocation over 20 years - bridges straight line over 60 years.